 As you're exploring different options for classes, you'll likely see both literature and textbooks, which may result in wondering which one is the better choice.
 Of course, the answer does partially depend upon the subject and the material that the teacher needs to convey.
 For example, reading a poem about nature and a biology textbook are two different approaches to discovering information about science.
 If someone wants to learn the names and definitions of different organelles, they will need the latter text.

-Still though, many other situations allow for flexibility in material.
+Still, though, many other situations allow for flexibility in the material.
 In other words, both literature and textbooks have the ability to convey the same information in certain scenarios.
-When you’re in this type of situation, consider the reasons why real literature beats other books in terms of learning.
+When you're in this type of situation, consider the reasons why real literature beats other books in terms of learning.